The Temptations: Autobiography and induction into the Rock and Roll Hall of Fame: 1983–1989

-Edwards was fired from the group for the third and final time in late 1988, with Woodson re-joining the lineup.
+Edwards left the group for a third and final time in late 1988, with Woodson re-joining the lineup.
 In 1989, The Temptations released the album Special, which included the soulful singles "Special" and "Soul to Soul".
-On January 18, 1989, the Temptations were inducted into the Rock and Roll Hall of Fame.
-The event honored Edwards, Franklin, Otis Williams, David Ruffin, Eddie Kendricks (now performing as "Eddie Kendrick"), and, posthumously, Paul Williams.
-Most of the Temptations, present and former, showed no ill feelings towards one another, although Otis Williams reported that Kendricks refused to speak to him during the ceremony.
+On January 18, 1989, The Temptations were inducted into the Rock and Roll Hall of Fame.
+The event honored Edwards, Franklin, Otis Williams, Ruffin, Eddie Kendricks (now performing as "Eddie Kendrick"), and, posthumously, Paul Williams.
+Most of The Temptations, present and former, showed no ill feelings towards each another, although Otis Williams reported that Kendricks refused to speak to him during the ceremony.
 The Temptations ended their induction ceremony with a performance of Paul Williams' signature song, Don't Look Back, dedicated to his memory.

+Further recordings and performances: 1990–1998

 After reuniting at the induction ceremony, and much to the chagrin of Otis Williams and Motown, Edwards, Ruffin, and Kendrick made plans to tour and record as Ruffin, Kendricks and Edwards, Former Leads of The Temptations.
 The tour was in fact carried out, but production on the album was canceled when 50-year-old David Ruffin died in Philadelphia after a cocaine overdose on June 1, 1991.
 Kendricks was diagnosed with lung cancer soon after; he continued to perform until his death on October 5, 1992, in his native Birmingham.